Logan Mann has been the head baseball coach at Southern Virginia University since the 2010 season.

 Mann served a two-year mission for The Church of Jesus Christ of Latter-day Saints in Tegucigalpa, Honduras and earned his bachelor’s degree from Southern Virginia University in business management and Spanish.
 Mann is currently working on a master's degree in Sports Management and Administration.

-He resides in Buena Vista with his wife and daughter.
+He resides in Buena Vista with his wife and two kids.

 2010-Present—Head baseball coach; 87-65 career record; program's highest all-time winning percentage; led 2011 team to most wins in program history (30); second-place finish at 2011 USCAA Small College World Series (highest finish in program history);

-Tyler Cox is going into his second year as an assistant coach for the Southern Virginia University baseball program.
+Tyler Cox is going into his third year as an assistant coach for the Southern Virginia University baseball program.